QCD equation of state matched to lattice data and exhibiting a critical point singularity: Thermodynamics

 \subsection{Strategy}

 The strategy we wish to pursue in order to produce an equation of state for QCD which meets the requirements stated in Section \ref{sec:Intro} is the following.
-Starting from the Taylor expansion coefficients in Eq. (\ref{eq:PTayl}), available from lattice QCD simulations, we re-write them as a sum of an ``Ising'' contribution coming from the critical point of QCD, and a ``Non-Ising'' contribution, which would contain the regular part as well as any other possible criticality present in the region of interest:
+Starting from the Taylor expansion coefficients up to $\mathcal{O}(\mu_B^4)$ in Eq. (\ref{eq:PTayl}), available from lattice QCD simulations, we re-write them as a sum of an ``Ising'' contribution coming from the critical point of QCD, and a ``Non-Ising'' contribution, which would contain the regular part as well as any other possible criticality present in the region of interest:

 where $f(T,\mu_B)$ is a regular function of the temperature and chemical potential, with dimension of energy to the fourth power.
-The choice for this function is arbitrary, the only requirement being that it does not add any singular behavior; later in this work, we will describe our choice for this function.
-Note that Eq (\ref{eq:coeffs}) is to be understood as a definition for the $c_n^{\text{Non-Ising}}$ coefficients.
+Away from the critical regime, $f$ just reshuffles the regular terms and can be chosen arbitrarily.
+Near the critical point, the choice for $f$ is almost arbitrary, with the only requirement being that it must not add any leading singular behavior.
+In general, though, any term in $f$ beyond a constant introduces sub-leading behavior in the vicinity of the critical point.
+For this reason, the simplest choice is to take $f$ to be a constant, with the appropriate dimension.
+This also ensures that no sub-leading behavior is introduced near the critical point, which cannot be predicted through universality.
+Note that Eq. (\ref{eq:coeffs}) is to be understood as a definition for the $c_n^{\text{Non-Ising}}$ coefficients.

 Once these coefficients are obtained, we will build a Taylor expansion in $\mu_B$ analogous to the lattice one, using the ``Non-Ising'' coefficients.
 The latter have the advantage that the critical behavior coming from the critical point has been removed, so that the expansion can be pushed to larger values of $\mu_B$.
 This provides an expression for the ``Non-Ising'' pressure over a broad region of the QCD phase diagram.
 The assumption here is that the Ising critical point contribution to the Taylor coefficients from lattice QCD can be reproduced upon imposing the correct scaling behavior in the vicinity of the critical point.